 Lychee may show the following side effects:

-- Since it has an ample amount of sugar therefore the diabetic patients should take care of it as it may imbalance the blood sugar.
+• Since it has ample sugar, diabetic patients should take care of it as it may imbalance the blood sugar.

-- By nature, it comes under hot food, which may imbalance the nutrients proportions in the body.
+• By nature, it comes under hot food, which may imbalance the nutrient proportions in the body.